-How many people do you think would be on this beach, if this was somewhere more populous?!
+How many people do you think would be on this beach, if Nanaimo was a bigger city?!

 Down on the beach, it's easy to forget about the streets and developments above, as there is a thick belt of forest clinging to the steep terrain above the beach.
 There are some huge trees here, with eagles' nests up top.